SOX Protected Whistleblowing

 - a person with supervisory authority over the employee (or such other person working for the employer who has the authority to investigate, discover, or terminate misconduct).

 Examples of SOX protected activity include disclosures concerning:

 - Circumventing internal controls or failing to maintain adequate internal controls over financial reporting.

 - Submitting false internal control certifications.
 Section 906 of SOX mandates that the chief executive officer and chief financial officer of any issuer to certify that the periodic reports fully comply with the requirements of section 13(a) or 15(d) of the Securities Exchange Act and that the information contained therein fairly present the financial condition of the issuer.

 - Failing to prepare financial statements in accordance with generally accepted accounting principles (GAAP).
 See 17 C.F.R. §§ 244.100(c).

-- Failing to disclose material off-balance sheet transactions, which is required by Section 401(a)(ii) of SOX.
+- Concealing material off-balance sheet transactions, which is required by Section 401(a)(ii) of SOX.